 The downtown clubhouse also added a group of new residents when the Women’s Athletic Club was forced to close.
 No one objected when these businesslike ladies moved in and quietly liberated the tenth floor, becoming full-fledged members as well.

-In 1956, the LAAC athletic department was substantially strengthened when Richard “Duke” Llewellyn, a USC graduate, professional football player, and former sports and recreation expert with the City of Los Angeles, was appointed director.
+In 1956, the LAAC athletic department was substantially strengthened when Richard “Duke” Llewellyn, a USC graduate, professional football player, and former sports and recreation expert with the City of Los Angeles, was appointed the director.
 In 1954 new regulation handball courts were built.
-They were the first on the Pacific Coast to provide a glass sidewall spectator gallery and a backwall window for photo and television purposes.
+They were the first on the Pacific Coast to provide a glass sidewall spectator gallery and a back wall window for photo and television purposes.
 The national four-wall handball championships were held there in 1955 and 1959.
 For the first time in the history of the sport, both tournaments were televised.
-Thereafter, a series of national handball victories was won by LAAC members: the open singles by Jimmy Jacobs in 1955-57; the masters’ doubles by Alex Boisserie and Joe Shane in 1955-56, and by George Brotemarkle and Bill Feivow in 1959.
+After that, a series of national handball victories were won by LAAC members: the open singles by Jimmy Jacobs in 1955-57; the masters’ doubles by Alex Boisserie and Joe Shane in 1955-56, and by George Brotemarkle and Bill Feivou in 1959.
 In 1960 the four-wall and three-wall singles were won by Jacobs, the masters’ doubles by Fievow and Brotemarkle, and the four-wall open doubles by Jacobs and Dick Weisman.
 The 1970 national tournament, held at The Club, attracted more than 600 entrants.

 In 1976, The John R. Wooden Award was created by The Club, with the blessing of college basketball’s winningest coach.
-It is the premiere prize in collegiate basketball today.
-The college basketball season doesn’t end until this trophy is presented every spring to the most outstanding player who embodies Coach Wooden’s high ideals of the scholar athlete.
+It is the premier prize in collegiate basketball today.
+The college basketball season doesn’t end until this trophy is presented every spring to the most outstanding player who embodies Coach Wooden’s high ideals of the scholar-athlete.

 For more information about the Wooden Award, visit our Wooden Award website at www.woodenaward.com.